mz-700/glass/README.md

 Development information
 -----------------------

-Glass is free and open source software.
+MZGlass is free and open source software.
 If you want to contribute to the project you are very welcome to.
 Please contact me at any one of the places mentioned in the project information section.

 You are also free to re-use code for your own projects, provided you abide by the license terms.

-Glass is written in [Java 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
-To check your Java version, invoke the `java -version` command.
-The project can be built using [Maven](https://maven.apache.org/) by invoking the following command on the command line:

-    mvn verify

-The jar binary will be output to the `target` directory.